andycroll/andycroll.com/_posts/2024/2024-02-26-validate-email-addresses.md

   private

-  # You can put this in it’s own file if you check elsewhere for email validity
+  # You can put this in its own file if you check elsewhere for email validity
   class EmailValidator < ActiveModel::EachValidator
     def validate_each(record, attribute, value)
       unless EmailAddress::Address.new(value).valid?